nanoplane/SuperSlicerMx/README.md

 the [documentation directory](doc/) for information about compilation.

 ### What are SuperSlicerMx main features? main new features/differences?
-* Support for Mixing hotEnds on printers using reprap firmware.
+* Support for Mixing hotEnds/nozzles on printers.
+This includes setting mixing ratios for "extruders"/tools,
+* support for gradients and layers on a per tool/extruder basis.
 * Updates to better handle Hot End heat management for mixing hotends and virtual extruder "tools"
 *
 ### Complete changelog [here](https://github.com/nanoplane/SuperSlicerMx/wiki)